-- 1. The Board of Examiners will take into account when considering requests for electives outside DKE - a) whether the proposed elective plan is feasible - b) whether the proposed electives contribute to the learning goals/qualifications of the programme - c) whether the proposed electives overlap with other components - d) the study progress of the student - e) the motivation letter. - 2.
-The Board of Examiners only determines whether it will recognize the credits taken elsewhere and whether the student is allowed to take components outside DKE, not whether the receiving program will accept the student. - 3.
-The deadline for requests for electives are: - a) for study abroad: a date in January of the preceding year, to be published on intranet. - b) for minors: the first of April of the preceding academic year - c) for other courses outside DKE: the first of May of the preceding year - d) The Board of Examiners can put requests on hold or conditionally approve them, when students do not (yet) meet the requirements as stated in Articles 5.3, 3.8 and 3.9 of the EER.
-If an elective is conditionally approved and the student does not meet the requirements before the start of the academic year or the date at which they must definitively register for the elective whichever comes first the student must cancel the registration. - 4.
+- 3. The Board of Examiners only determines whether it will recognize the credits taken elsewhere and whether the student is allowed to take components outside the programme, not whether the receiving program will accept the student. - 4.
+The deadlines for requests for electives are: - a) for study abroad: a date in January of the preceding year, to be published on intranet. - b) for minors: the first of April of the preceding academic year - c) for other courses outside the programme: the first of May of the preceding year - d) The Board of Examiners can put requests on hold or conditionally approve them, when students do not (yet) meet the requirements as stated in Articles 5.3, 3.8 and 3.9 of the EER.
+If an elective is conditionally approved and the student does not meet the requirements before the start of the academic year or the date at which they must definitively register for the elective whichever comes first the student must cancel the registration. - 5.
 For KE@Work students, also permission from KE@Work is required, to ensure that students adhere to the contract requirements.